DataDog/documentation/content/en/continuous_integration/setup_tests/ruby.md

       text: "Troubleshooting CI"
 ---

-<div class="alert alert-info"><p>Ruby test instrumentation is in beta.
-There are no billing implications for instrumenting Ruby tests during this period.</p>
+<div class="alert alert-info">Ruby test instrumentation is in beta.
+There are no billing implications for instrumenting Ruby tests during this period.
 </div>
 ## Compatibility